Elizabeth H. Bradley PhD

 - Improving the Transition from Acute to Palliative Care and Hospice

-Professor Bradley is the director of Global Health Initiatives at the School of Public Health and chairs the Global Health Concentration Committee.
-Her research focuses on health services, with an emphasis on management and quality improvement.
-Her work in the U.S. focuses on the quality of hospital care for heart attack patients, as well as the use and quality of hospice services.
+Professor Bradley’s work in the U.S. focuses on the quality of hospital care for patients with heart attacks s, as well as the use and quality of hospice services.
 Bradley also is involved in several projects in international settings, including ones in Ethiopia, Liberia, South Africa, and the United Kingdom, which focus on strengthening health systems.
-She is a member of the World Economic Forum Global Agenda for Healthcare Systems and the Steering Committee for the Open Educational Resources in Public Health Conference, both of which seek innovative ways to enhance health system delivery in global settings.
-Bradley is a faculty associate for the American College of Healthcare Executives and a member of Academy Health.

 Extensive Research Description

-The recipient of a Bill & Melinda Gates Foundation grant, Dr. Bradley is also leading the development of an operational framework of diffusion, dissemination, and widespread take up of family health innovations.
+The recipient of a Bill & Melinda Gates Foundation grant, Dr. Bradley has led the development of a framework of diffusion, dissemination, and widespread take up of family health innovations.
 Findings from this research can be integrated into future strategy development and large-scale implementation efforts undertaken by the Gates Foundation and the wider global health community.
 She also works with the Centers for Disease Control and Prevention and the Clinton Health Access Initiative on the Ethiopian Hospital Management Initiative.
 This work focuses on building management capacity in the country to improve quality of care throughout the country.
 Dr. Bradley and colleagues initiated the first Masters of Hospital and Healthcare Management on the African continent and currently works with several universities overseas in education and research programs.

 Dr. Bradley is a graduate of Harvard University, has an M.B.A. from the University of Chicago and a Ph.D. in health economics and health policy from Yale University.
 She has received numerous honors and awards during her career, including being a three-time recipient of the Teacher of the Year award by the Department of Epidemiology and Public Health at Yale; recipient of the John D. Thompson Young Investigator Award, and the Investigator Award by the Donaghue Medical Research Foundation.
 She served as a fellow with the Gerontological Society of America and is a member of the American College of Healthcare Executives.
-She has been an author of more than 180 peer-reviewed publications and two books.
+She has been an author of more than more than 250peer-reviewed publications and three books.
 Previously, she was director of the health management program and co-director of the Robert Wood Johnson Clinical Scholars Program at Yale.
 She also served as hospital administrator at Massachusetts General Hospital.
-Dr. Bradley is a member of the World Economic Forum, Network of Global Agenda Councils and, in 2010, she was selected facilitator for the strategic planning retreat for the Board of the Global Fund to Fight AIDS, tuberculosis and Malaria.
+Dr. Bradley has participated in the World Economic Forum and was selected facilitator for the strategic planning retreat for the Board of the Global Fund to Fight AIDS, Tuberculosis and Malaria.